Benefits of international trade

 Impact on investment and productive development

-He international trade It facilitates the arrival of foreign direct investment, which is essential for the modernization of productive sectors in countries.
+The international trade it facilitates the arrival of foreign direct investment, essential for the modernization of productive sectors in countries.

-This investment promotes technology transfer and talent development, strengthening productive and competitive capacity at a global level.
+This investment promotes technology transfer and talent training, strengthening productive and competitive capacity at a global level.

 Foreign direct investment and modernization